CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/centurylink-cloud-guide-to-conect-to-aws-using-s2s-vpn.md

    * Click **Next**.

 4. Configure your VPN.
-   * Enter **Customer Gateway IP** using the public IP of the CenturyLink VPN gateway obtained from first step.
+   * Enter **Customer Gateway IP** using the public IP of the Lumen VPN gateway obtained from first step.

    * Enter **Customer Gateway name** and **VPN Connection name**.

    * Change **Routing type** to **Static**

-   * Enter the IP address of the CenturyLink Cloud VLAN(s) that needs to be communicated over the VLAN and paste it under **IP prefix** of Static Routes in AWS.
+   * Enter the IP address of the Lumen Cloud VLAN(s) that needs to be communicated over the VLAN and paste it under **IP prefix** of Static Routes in AWS.

    * Click **Create VPC**.
 This will initiate the VPC.